AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/http-ref/image-serving-api-ref/c-http-protocol-reference/c-command-reference/r-type.md

  </tr>
 </table>

-The server will compare val with the value of `catalog::Type` of the requested static content item.
+The server compares `val` with the value of `catalog::Type` of the requested static content item.
 The item is returned to the client if the values match (case-sensitive), otherwise an error is returned.

 ## Properties {#section-529b088434a44a9f86a64ef548d2925b}